Removing Dangerous Stuff From Your Home – 5 Tips to Remodel Safely

 Mold is another problem that exists in a damp climate or houses that have suffered water damage.
 Much like asbestos, breathing mold spores can damage your lungs and severely affect your health.
 Though it may not be as dangerous as asbestos, it’s certainly something that you want to look out for.

 You can take precautions to get rid of mold yourself.
-Wearing protective gear such as gloves and a mask can help to prevent the inhalation of toxic materials.
+Wearing protective gear such as a pair of tear-resistant nitrile gloves and a mask can help to prevent the inhalation of toxic materials.
 However, if you can call in the pros, please do.
 It’s always better to avoid a nasty situation if you can.

 If you don’t take care of the mold when remodeling, you will likely have structural issues later down the line.
 Tend to it now so that it doesn’t mess with your remodeling plans later on.